This is Colorado Springs Divorce Attorney Mary Daugherty of Daugherty Law LLC in Colorado Springs.

 Similar to your custody case or divorce, you and the other party will likely exchange sworn financial statements and financial documents before you agree to a new parenting plan.
-The parties may stipulate to a Modified Parenting Plan and submit a Joint Motion to Modify along with a proposed order and the judge will then will review, approve, and make your parenting plan the new order of the court.
+The parties may stipulate to a Modified Parenting Plan and submit a Joint Motion to Modify along with a proposed order and the judge will then review, approve, and make your parenting plan the new order of the court.

 Motion to Modify A Parenting Plan

-Alternatively, one party may file a Motion to Modify Parenting Plan and allege why a modification would be in the child's best interest.
+Alternatively, one party may file a Motion to Modify a Parenting Plan and allege why a modification would be in the child’s best interest.
 This will re-open the doors of litigation.
 Both parties will then need to exchange financial documents and will likely be required to engage in a settlement conference or mediation before a court hearing.